LAW & RIGHTS

 In recognition that the Métis are recognized as one of Canada's three Indigenous Peoples under s.35 of the Canadian Constitution, and as Indian under the Daniels decision of the Supreme Court of Canada, we assert different rights from our brothers and sisters among the First Nations, Inuit and non-status Indians, taking into account the situation of the various Métis Nations in Canada.

-We claim in the right to:
+We seek the right to:

 - Health programs and services;